AH-321/OptiByte_discord_bot/README.md

 # OptiByte_discord_bot

 This is a prototype server automation bot specializing in handling roles.
+It is also highly customizable to your server needs.